vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 		        android:text="Collect Data"
 		        android:onClick="onCheckboxClicked"/>

-In the above example notice the propery onClick, you can either have 1 common click listner for all the checkbox or can have there individual clicklistenr.
+In the above example notice the property onClick, you can either have 1 common click listener for all the checkbox or can have their individual clicklistenr.

 Here is how a common click method looks